parrt/msds501/notes/programming.md

 <img src=images/sort-names.png width=210>

 With data tables, we often sort entire rows by a specific column, keeping all data within a specific row together as a unit.
-Here's an example that sorts a table by GPA in reverse order:
+Here's an example that sorts a table by GPA in *reverse order*:

 <img src=images/sort-gpa.png width=280>